trakio/mongo-lock/README.md

 Mongo::Lock makes no effort to help configure the MongoDB connection - that's what the Mongo driver is for, you can use either Moped or the Mongo Ruby Driver.
-If you are using Mongoid you want to be using the Moped driver.
+If you are using Mongoid'll you want to be using the Moped driver.
 Mongo::Lock will automatically choose the right driver for the collection you provide and raise an error if you try and mix them.